Proboscis extension reflex: How the PER learning paradigm works

-PER in honeybees
+In honeybees

 The PER paradigm has been successfully used to investigate olfactory learning in honeybees.
 It was first introduced by Kimihisa Takeda in 1961.
 Experiments by Bitterman used first-order classical conditioning to associate an odor with a sugar reward.
 Individual bees were placed in a tube with their head sticking out.
 Then a stream of odorant blown towards the bee's head was immediately followed by touching the antenna with a sugar droplet.
 After only three such trials, the odor alone caused the bee to extend its proboscis approximately 90% of the time.
 Bees also showed second-order conditioning, learning to associate a second odor with the original odor.
 The PER paradigm has also been used in honeybees to study motion learning, thermal learning, color learning, habituation, and reversal learning.
 Abramson et al 2004 use this technique to investigate their sensation of and response to tebufenozide and diflubenzuron.

-PER in bumblebees
+In bumblebees

 Although the majority of PER studies are performed on honeybees, there is at least one successful study of using PER on bumblebees.
 After they were exposed to a conditioning procedure like that used with honeybees (see above) they gave a conditioned PER response to odor alone PER response 85% of the time after 10 trials.

-PER and learning laterality
+Learning laterality

 Recently, interesting findings in PER studies show laterality in olfactory learning in the two antennae i.e., one antenna is better at associative learning than the other antenna.
 In honeybees, individuals had either their right or their left antenna covered with a silicone sleeve, leaving the other antenna exposed.
 The bees that had their right antenna exposed were better at associating an odor with a food reward than bees that had their left antenna exposed.
 The same study also found that the right antenna has more olfactory receptors than the left antenna, a possible cause for this lateralized PER learning.
 However, other causes such as internal differences in the actual olfactory pathway or the central nervous system must not be ruled out just yet.